jhaski/spree_recurring/README.md

  * A list of expiry notices that are sent to the user when their credit card is about to expire.

-A subscription also contains the next and previous payment dates, as well as a state machine for 'active', 'past\_due', 'cancelled' states, allowing post-active and post-cancelled states.
+A subscription also contains the next and previous payment dates, as well as a state machine for 'created', 'active', 'past\_due', 'cancelled' states.

+TODO: we might need a state for 'we just got a payment for this subscription'

 NOTE: Subscriptions are considered /prepaid/.
 The first checkout is considered the first bill.
 Eventually it would be nice to have postpaid recurring billing and an optional setup fee attached to the product.